symfony/symfony-docs/contributing/community/reviews.rst

 ---------------

 Before you begin, remember that you are looking at the result of someone else's hard work.
-A good review post thanks the contributor for their work, identifies what was done well, identifies what should be improved, and suggests a next step.
+A good review comment thanks the contributor for their work, identifies what was done well, identifies what should be improved and suggests a next step.

 Create a GitHub Account
 -----------------------